a920604a/ebook-reader/README.md

 ## Project Overview

-This project is a modern **React-based ebook reader** application that utilizes **Supabase** for authentication and cloud storage, as well as **IndexedDB** for local caching to enhance user experience and offline access.
+This project is a modern **React-based ebook reader** application that utilizes **Supabase** for authentication and cloud storage, as well as **IndexedDB** for local caching to enhance user experience.
 It is designed to be lightweight and responsive, making it ideal for reading ebooks on various devices.

 ### Key Features